 Nearly all hand blenders come with a work bowl.

 Inexpensive hand blenders come with beaker-style bowls in which you can immerse your blender to mix ingredients.
 More expensive hand blenders come with work bowls that resemble food processors.
 The hand blender fits into the top of the bowl to chop, cut, mix, or blend the bowl’s ingredients.

 Manufacturers usually sell bowls separately, too, if you need a replacement.

 Hand blenders usually come with a wand, a whisk, and a work bowl.

-But higher-end blenders often include additional blades, a chopper, slicer, and a grinder.
+But higher-end blenders often include additional blades, a chopper, a slicer, and a grinder.